Principal Investigator

 Dog Research Assistant

-Fluffy is the Official Lab Dog.
+Fluffy was our first Official Lab Dog.
 Often joining Dr. Hildreth at nights and on weekends, he makes sure the lab is kept neat and tidy.
 However, he is not a big fan of being in the lab because, as he says, “Labs belong in the lab.
 I’m a Great Dane.
 I should be in the dane, not the lab.”
 Luckily, he accepts his role as Official Lab Dog with stoic optimism as long has he gets the occasional treat.

 More Alumni